How to Gap Spark Plugs Without Tool

 Gapping a spark plug is an essential part of maintaining your vehicle.
 However, the gap size needs to be changed as the engine wears, and it is not always easy to do without a tool.
 Luckily, if you have a few household items, you can gap a spark plug yourself at home!

 This DIY will work for any plug (heated or non-heated).
-To gape your spark plugs, you need inexpensive materials like sandpaper and a screwdriver that most people already have around their house!
-This blog will share the techniques to gap spark plugs without tools.
+To gape your spark plugs, all you need are inexpensive materials like sandpaper and screwdriver that most people already have around their house!
+In this blog on how to gap spark plugs without tool, we will be sharing the techniques on how to gap spark plugs without tool.
 So be sure to check this out!

 Why Should You Gap Spark Plug?

-Spark plugs wear out over time and must be replaced after a certain period depending on your driving habits.
-You should check your vehicle’s owner manual for the suggested interval.
+Spark plugs wear out over time and need to be replaced after a certain period, depending on your driving habits.
+You should check your vehicle’s owner’s manual for the suggested interval.
 If you have driven the vehicle according to the stipulated procedure, you might find that there is hardly any gap between the electrodes as they need to be replaced.
 Therefore, it is important to check the gap between the spark plug electrodes before replacing them.

 10 Household Items You Can Use on How to Gap Spark Plugs Without Tool:

 With the development of technology, people have begun to use more and more complex tools.
-Gapping spark plug seems easy without any special tool before, but now you have to buy a specific gapping spark plug tool to do this.
-Here we will introduce ten ways how to gap spark plugs without tools; with these ways, you can gap your plugs with simple household items.
-All ten methods are tested by us and work, I hope they can help you!
+Gapping spark plug seems so easy without any special tool before, but now you have to buy a specific gapping spark plug tool to do this job.
+Here we will introduce ten ways for how to gap spark plugs without tools; with these ways, you can gap your plugs with simple household items.
+All ten methods are tested by us and work, hope they can help you!

 1. Gapping Spark Plugs With Toothpick: